elastic/integrations/packages/iptables/docs/README.md

 # Iptables Integration

 This is an integration for `iptables` and `ip6tables` logs.
-It parses logs received over the network via syslog (UDP) or from a file.
+It parses logs received over the network via syslog (UDP), read from a file, or read from journald.
 Also, it understands the prefix added by some Ubiquiti firewalls, which includes the rule set name, rule number, and the action performed on the traffic (allow/deny).

 The module is by default configured to run with the `udp` input on port `9001`.
-However, it can also be configured to read from a file path.
+However, it can also be configured to read from a file path or journald.

 ## Logs